anyscale/madewithml.github.io/docs/courses/mlops/testing.md

             - type adherence (ex. feature values are all `float`)
             - values must be unique or from a predefined set
             - list (categorical) / range (continuous) of allowed values
-            - feature value relationships with other feature values (ex. column 1 values must always be great that column 2)
+            - feature value relationships with other feature values (ex. column 1 values must always be greater than column 2)

 - `#!js aggregate values`: we can also set expectations about all the values of specific features.